 Structural errors have the same meaning but appear in different categories.
 Examples of these errors include typos (misspelt words), incorrect capitalisation, etc. These errors occur primarily with the categorical data.

-For instance, “Capital” and “capital” have the same meaning but are recorded as two classes in the dataset.
+For instance, the dataset records “Capital” and “capital” as two classes, even though they have the same meaning.
 The other structural error examples are NaN and None values in the dataset.
 NaN and None represent the fact that specific features’ values are missing.
-These errors should be identified and replaced with the appropriate ones.
+Identify these errors and replace them with the appropriate ones.

 Managing Unwanted Outliers